 - Coronaviruses such as SARS-CoV-2, which causes COVID-19 pneumonia

 Serious viral pneumonia is more likely to happen in those with a weakened immune system, such as:

-- People receiving chemotherapy for cancer, or other medications that weaken the immune system
+- People receiving chemotherapy for cancer, or other medicines that weaken the immune system.

 Symptoms of viral pneumonia often begin slowly and may not be severe at first.

 The most common symptoms of pneumonia are:

 - Cough (with some pneumonias you may cough up mucus, or even bloody mucus)